Schichtenschmide/backend/README.md

 Command line tool: cf login -u user@example.com -p MySecretPassword -a api.lyra-836.appcloud.swisscom.com

 # Deployment
+### Prepare push to Cloud Foundry
 Edit the ExampleApplication and comment in the production URL and comment out the localhost URL
 ```
 registry.addMapping("/**").allowedOrigins("https://schichtenschmiede-juventus.scapp.io").allowedMethods("GET", "POST","PUT", "DELETE");
 //registry.addMapping("/**").allowedOrigins("http://localhost:3000").allowedMethods("GET", "POST","PUT", "DELETE");
  ```
- Edit the application.properties and add your credentials that your DB provided (Service: MariaDB --> go to youService/Service Keys: Create Service key...)<br/>
+ Edit the application.properties and add your credentials that your DB provided (Service: MariaDB --> go to yourService/Service Keys: Create Service key...)<br/>
         spring.jpa.hibernate.ddl-auto=create-drop --> should be configured to your liking... <br/>
         Every time the instance is restarted it drops the DB and recreates all the tables, you loose all the data that was persisted!!
   ```